Sr. Director, People Operations

 In addition to your salary, we offer the following supports to your personal finances:

 - Retirement plan with immediate match and vesting

 Applicants are invited to learn more about National Wildlife Federation’s benefits package at https://www.nwf.org/About-Us/Careers.

 The National Wildlife Federation closely follows the 2019 Novel Coronavirus Disease and has implemented processes that promote the safety of our employees, candidates, and communities.
-Because the health of our employees and candidates is a top priority, we conduct our hiring process virtually via phone or video until further notice.
-We are currently starting our positions as remote, and are continuing to explore what our future of work will be moving forward.
-Proof of vaccination will be required to join the National Wildlife Federation.
+Proof of vaccination will be required for employment at the National Wildlife Federation.

 Applications will be reviewed on a rolling basis.
 Candidates should submit a cover letter and resume.
 Please include a response to the following prompt in your cover letter: